 Bring the iPad

-I know not everyone has one but many of you do (or it’s equivalent).
+I know not everyone has an ipad but many of you do (or it’s equivalent).
 Leave the guilt at home and BRING IT!
 I cannot stress it enough.
 We have a behind the driver seat holder we place it in.
 Both kids can watch it comfortably (when they were rear-facing we used the holder on the headrest of the seat the car seat was on).

 Fill it up with as many movies and TV shows as it will hold.
 This has stopped crazy car crying spells dead in their tracks.
 Trust me when it’s dark and you’re on who knows what highway in the middle of Podunkville there are few other options.
 You’re tired.
 They’re tired.
 Turn on the soothing sounds of Sesame Street and enjoy a few moments of near silence.

 Plan (most) Stops Ahead

 We do our best to map out our pit stops ahead of time.
 We try to choose our route according to the number of kid friendly stops along the way.
 It isn’t always easy, possible, or efficient but it always makes for a more pleasant ride.
 The kids enjoy having something to look forward to.
 Going to Grandma’s is fun but knowing that they’ll get to play at a park, go nuts at a Chuck E. Cheese, or visit a kid’s museum on the way motivates them to tolerate the car ride.

 I also enjoy the break.
 The stops add more time to the trip but we have a ton of fun so it’s well worth it.
 Pit stops are also awesome picture taking opportunities and are an excellent way to add to the road trip or vacation photo album.